joytsy/DSA4264-Detoxify/technical-report/docs/home/technical_report/methodology/data-processing/index.md

 ### 1.1 Kedro

 [Kedro](https://kedro.org/) provides a structured, reproducible framework for modular data workflows while keeping data private.
 Using Kedro pipelines, we established a clear sequence for data processing without embedding sensitive datasets in the codebase.
 This setup also ensures reproducibility and transparency, allowing the project to be retraced and modified without exposing data.
-Our pipeline can be found in [`kedro-data/src/kedro_data/pipelines/data_processing/nodes.py.`](https://github.com/joytsy/DSA4264-Detoxify/blob/main/kedro-data/src/kedro_data/pipelines/data_processing/nodes.py)
+The code of our pipeline can be found in [here](https://github.com/joytsy/DSA4264-Detoxify/blob/main/kedro-data/src/kedro_data/pipelines/data_processing/nodes.py)

 <p align="center">
     <img src="kedroViz.png" alt="kedroViz" width="400">